 Fortunately, those who sustain TBIs in accidents through no fault of their own can often recover damages compensating them for their losses.

 In many cases, the parties are not even required to go to trial but can agree to a settlement award in an out-of-court setting.
-To learn more about the average settlement for traumatic brain injury in Georgia, please contact our personal injury legal team today.
+To learn more about the average settlement for traumatic brain injury in Georgia, please contact our brain injury lawyers today.

 Unfortunately, even mild TBIs can have a significant effect on a person’s life, making it difficult to focus on work and maintain personal relationships.
 In serious cases, individuals suffer from permanent brain damage or could even lose their lives.